mattermost/mattermost-plugin-mscalendar/README.md

 Click `Grant admin consent for...` to grant the permissions for the application.
 You're all set for configuration inside of Azure.

-Alternatively, a Mattermost admin cannot approve these permissions by running `/mscalendar adminconsent`.
+Alternatively, a Mattermost admin can approve these permissions by running `/mscalendar adminconsent`.

 ### Step 2: Configure Plugin Settings